 Following the completion of a Domestic Homicide Review, it is submitted to the Home Office for quality assurance and review.
+The ICB is sent the submitted reviews and on behalf on NHS England quality assures the health recommendations and provides feedback for the Home Office Panel.
+The Central Safeguarding team also receives the reviews submitted where the CSPs have made a decision not to conduct a review and reviews the case to feedback to the Home Office whether we agree with the CSP decision.
 Each local Community Safety Partnership are required to publish the anonymised executive summary and action plans once the Home Office has given approval.